Information about stem cell donation

 All the data collected on donors is recorded and kept in a computerized register at Héma-Québec.
 Your genetic profile is shared anonymously throughout the world.
 If a search of the Registry reveals a compatible donor for a recipient, Héma-Québec will communicate with the potential donor.

 The Héma-Québec Registry contacts the Canadian registry and other registries throughout the world (United States, Europe).

 It is a donor whose tissue genetic markers are sufficiently similar to those of the patient.
 These tissue markers are present in all the body’s cells, including stem cells.
 If these markers are not sufficiently similar between the donor and recipient, we cannot proceed to transplant because it is an assured failure.

-There are more than 50,000 donors registered in Héma-Québec’s Stem Cell Donor Registry.
+There are nearly 53,000 donors registered in Héma-Québec’s Stem Cell Donor Registry.
 In Canada, there are hundreds of thousands of donors registered.
 Recruitment continues, and this number is constantly rising.